Fuel type: Natural Gas and Distillate

 With its combination of three types of generating technologies (open cycle gas turbines, steam turbine and combined cycle gas turbine) Aghada is extremely flexible and important to ESB’s generation portfolio.

-Click the image on the left to view an original PR pamphlet issued on Aghada in the 1990s.
+Click the images on the left and below to view an original PR pamphlet issued on Aghada in the 1990s.